History of Suresnes: Terror

 A Chappe telegraph (to the left of the military building) on Mount Valérien.
 Engraving from 1830.

 On December 10, 1793, the municipality organized a celebration in honor of Marat and Lepeletier, attended by representatives of popular societies from neighboring towns; a brazier was built, where symbols of feudalism were burned, and a tree of liberty was planted in Place de l'Église.
-With the bell no longer ringing in the mornings, leading to the inhabitants being awakened, a carillon was put back in place, but renamed “le réveil des sans-culottes.”
+With the bell no longer ringing in the mornings to wake the inhabitants, a carillon was reinstated and renamed "le réveil des sans-culottes".
 The municipality defended certain citizens from the death penalty but remained merciless towards those who did not wear the tricolor cockade, demanding their incarceration.
 On May 14, 1794, La Marseillaise was sung for the first time in Suresnes, at a meeting of the Société Populaire.
 On July 28, the announcement of the 9th Thermidor was read out at the meeting, provoking neither emotion nor anger, as the Société went along with the Convention, perhaps out of absolute confidence or opportunism.
 Nevertheless, the Société disappeared in November of the same year.

 During this period, several personalities linked to Suresnes came into contact with the police, including Madame de Cavagnac in July 1792, the minister Étienne Clavière the following year, counterfeiters, royalist brewers, and five fermiers généraux, the latter of whom were eventually guillotined.
 However, some nobles had the idea of leaving Paris and settling discreetly and modestly in Suresnes, where they were not bothered during the Terror.

 In 1794, engineer Claude Chappe had a tower built on Mont Valérien, known as the Tour Chappe (in reality a semaphore).
 Thanks to optical signals sent to Lille, it was the first to announce to the Convention that the town of Condé-sur-l'Escaut had been retaken from the Austrians.
 It was destroyed by the Germans during the Second World War.